Hamed-Ayodeji/automation-with-bashscript/README.md

-# Cloud Second Semester Bash Script Project
+# Automating the setup of a simple load-balanced environment using Vagrant and Nginx with Bash script

 This repository contains a Bash script and Vagrant configuration for setting up a simple load-balanced environment using Vagrant and Nginx.
 The environment includes a master node, a slave node, and a load balancer.